Why is tooth brushing important you ask? Great question!

 - Remove plaque

-If the plaque has turned a yellow-orange color along the gum line…you have missed that area for days, you will need to brush longer to get it off and the gums will bleed when you brush them.
+If the plaque has turned a yellow-orange color along the gum line…you have missed that area for at least three days, you will need to brush longer and harder to get it off once it turns orange and the gums will probably bleed when you brush them.

 - You want healthy teeth and gums

-Prevent gingivitis and gum disease…. when you brush your teeth twice a day you reduce your chances of getting inflammation and bleeding gums.
+Prevent gingivitis and gum disease…. when you brush your teeth at least twice a day you reduce your chances of getting bleeding gums.

 Your teeth can’t talk, or can they?
-They bleed to say “ help me you are not brushing me enough”
+When they bleed they say “ help me you are not brushing me enough”

 3. Fresh Breath